Marbled Twisted Moth

 This Caterpillar feeds on the foliage of:

 The adult moth has pale brown wings with variable markings, but usually with three dark marks along each forewing costa.
-The hindwings each have a jagged white mark with a black centre-line.
+The hindwings each have a broad dark margin, and a paler basal area crossed by two jagged dark lines.
 The margin of each forewing is recurved twice at the wingtip.
 The moth usually rests with its abdomen twisted to one side.
-The wingspan is about 3 cms.
+The wingspan is about 3.5 cms.

 The species has been found in: